lpelczar/LF-M3-Aggregate/README.md

 # LF-M3.1-Aggregate
 Legacy refactoring to Aggregate (DDD)

-Solved consistency problem for taxes
+Solved consistency problem and restored encapsulation for taxes